jordandalley/threadfinite/README.md

 When using ffmpeg in proxy mode in threadfin, ffmpeg ignores individual stream quality information in the m3u8 manifest and probes all streams to determine which is the highest resolution and quality.
 This is time consuming and not optimal when the m3u8 manifest contains all the relevant information necessary to determine the best stream.

-This script passes tne requested stream url to 'yt-dlp' first, which parses the m3u8 manifest for the highest quality stream (or streams if audio and video separate), builds a special ffmpeg command which feeds the highest quality stream directly to it, and caches the command (when appropriate) for subsequent streams.
+This script passes tne requested stream url to 'yt-dlp' first, which parses the m3u8 manifest for the highest quality stream (or streams if audio and video separate), builds a special ffmpeg command which feeds the highest quality stream(s) directly to it.

-Cache files are stored in the Threadfin config/ffmpeg-wrapper/cache directory.
-The cache can be purged by deleting the '*.cfl' files in this directory

 If you wish to bypass the optimisation script, and pass the streams directly to ffmpeg like normal, you can simply login to Threadfin and change the ffmpeg binary path from '/usr/bin/ffmpeg' to '/usr/bin/ffmpeg-binary'.

-Logs for the wrapper script are stored in config/ffmpeg-wrapper/log and retained for 2 days by default.
+Logs for the wrapper script are stored in config/log and retained for 1 day by default.

 ## What does the Dockerfile do?